rcliftonharvey/dspfilters4juce/README.md

 ## Important

-I created his version of **DSPFilters** to be used with the [JUCE](https://www.juce.com/) framework.
+I created this version of **DSPFilters** to be used with the [JUCE](https://www.juce.com/) framework.
 All the wrapper classes rely on functionality in JUCE, you'll have a *seriously* hard time trying to get this to run without it...

 -------------------------------------------------------------------------------------------------------